 - The manufacturer of the driver’s vehicle, or a third-party manufacturer of a part used on the vehicle, if a design or manufacturing defect led to the accident, such as a defect leading to brake failure

-- A state or local government, which may be liable when a pedestrian accident is caused by a defective or unsafe road or intersection design, such as mistimed traffic and pedestrian signals
+- A state or local government, may be liable when a pedestrian accident is caused by a defective or unsafe road or intersection design, such as mistimed traffic and pedestrian signals

 Do I Have Grounds to File a Pedestrian Accident Lawsuit?

 You might have grounds upon which to pursue legal action if you were hit by a motor vehicle driven by a negligent motorist – that is, a motorist who was not exercising proper care to avoid causing an accident.
 Motorists who behave recklessly or who intentionally endanger others may also be held accountable for injuries caused by their actions.

 You might also have a claim if you were involved in a collision that was caused by some other party’s negligence or fault, such as a government entity’s failure to provide sufficient lighting or design a safe intersection.
 A successful pedestrian accident claim also requires you to show that you have sustained losses that you might be financially compensated for, like medical bills, lost wages, or physical pain and emotional suffering.

 Colorado Pedestrian Laws